 - Use rock salt for snow if temperatures are frequently above 5 F.

 - Always select products with high proportions of calcium chloride, as this compound lowers the freezing point of water the most.

-- Ice melt should be used right before icy conditions, whereas rock salt can be used during these extreme weather conditions.
+- Use ice melt right before icy conditions and use rock salt during extreme weather conditions.